bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `EXP2D` format rec slice fspec

-Defaults: pipe last_read 1 default_name
+Defaults: pipe rrec 1 default_name

 Description:
 `EXP2D` exports a two-dimensional slice of a blocked archive record to a file in a foreign (non-RNMR) format.
 This